We have four species of quoll in Australia:

 The primary threats to quolls are habitat loss and fragmentation.

-Foxes and cats prey on quolls and directly compete with them for food.
+Foxes and cats prey on quolls and directly compete for food.
 Other human-induced impacts include illegal shooting, car accidents and the ingestion of poison baits set for dingoes and wild dogs.
 Cane toads have also decimated the Northern Quoll population, though some suggest they’re beginning to learn to avoid the poisonous toads.

 What’s Bush Heritage doing?